-The science of mushrooms and health website is dedicated to providing a home for the latest credible scientific information on the health benefits of eating mushrooms.
+Welcome to the Science of Mushrooms and Health website, an information resource for the latest credible scientific information on the health benefits of eating mushrooms.

-The central document for the website is the Mushrooms and Health report, a thorough review and evaluation of the state of the science linking mushrooms and health.
-Mushrooms and Health is updated periodically to include the latest research.
-The 2010 report replaces the initial 2008 report and was prepared by Food and Nutritional Sciences division of the Commonwealth Scientific and Industrial Research Organisation (CSIRO), Australia's largest and most diversified food research organization www.csiro.au
+The website’s central document is the Mushrooms and Health Report, a thorough review and evaluation of the state of the science linking mushrooms and health.
+Since the initial Report in 2008, Mushrooms and Health has been updated in 2010, 2012 and most recently in 2014.
+The Report is prepared under the direction of Peter Roupas, PhD, Commonwealth Scientific and Industrial Research Organisation (CSIRO; www.csiro.au ), Australia's largest and most diversified food research organization.
+Click on the Mushrooms and Health Report 2014 tab to read the Initiative’s “Crown Jewel.”

 You are welcome to contact us via firstname.lastname@example.org

 NOTE: The Mushrooms and Health website provides links to other sites for your convenience and information.
 These Internet sites contain information created, published, maintained or otherwise posted by organizations independent of this site.
 Mushrooms and Health does not endorse, approve, certify or control these sites and does not guarantee the accuracy of the information contained on them.

 Mushrooms and Health Summit Proceedings